On Good-for-MDPs Automata: Preliminaries

 A strategy $\mu$ and an initial state $s \in S$ induce a standard probability measure on sets of infinite runs, see, e.g., \cite{Baier08}.
 Such measurable sets of infinite runs are called events or objectives.
 We write $\mathrm{Pr}_s^{\mu}$ for the probability of an event $E \subseteq sS^{\omega}$ of runs starting from $s$.

-\begin{theorem} (End-Component Properties \cite{Alfaro1998,Baier08}).
-Once an end-component $E$ of an MDP is entered, there is a strategy that visits every state-action combination in $E$ with probability $1$ and stays in $E$ forever.
-Moreover, for every strategy the union of the end-components is visited with probability $1$. \end{theorem}
+\begin{thm} (End-Component Properties \cite{Alfaro1998,Baier08}).
+Once an end-component $E$ of an MDP is entered, there is a strategy that visits every state-action combination in $E$ with probability one and stays in $E$ forever.
+Moreover, for every strategy the union of the end-components is visited with probability one. \end{thm}